floew2/conflict-forecast-geo/README.md

 - **"One-sided violence"** (The deliberate use of armed force by the government of a state or by a formally organised group against civilians which results in at least 25 deaths in a year.)

-The conflicts data will be used as both, predictor and response variable, respectively (because it is hypothesized that conflict history has an impact on future conflicts)
+The conflicts data will be used as both, predictor and response variable, respectively (because it is hypothesized that conflict history has an impact on future conflicts).

 ### Predictor variables